bb53137/social-media-analysis/README.md

 ---

 ## Dataset
+The extended Sentiment140 dataset contains information about tweets categorized by sentiment (positive, neutral, negative).

+Source: Sentiment140
+Size: Over 1 GB.
+Format: CSV.
+Relevant Fields:
+-sentiment: Sentiment label.
+-created_at: Date and time the tweet was created.
+-text: Tweet content.
-The **Enlarged Sentiment140 Dataset** is too large to upload to GitHub (over 1 GB).
+Note: The **Enlarged Sentiment140 Dataset** is too large to upload to GitHub (over 1 GB).
 It is stored in Google Cloud Storage and can be downloaded from this link:

 [**Download the Enlarged Sentiment140 Dataset**](https://console.cloud.google.com/storage/browser/macro-nuance-210216/enlarged_sentiment140.csv)